Organized vs. Unorganized Personality Traits

 • Organized people are more likely to be perfectionists.
 If so, they may need feedback on time management and clarity on prioritization.
 If they do a low-importance task that just needs to be “good enough” and they do it to perfection, but it's not a good use of time and resources, make sure to address that issue.
 Be clear that the quality of the work isn't an issue (quite the opposite), but that it's about using resources efficiently.

-Which is a better worker: someone who is unorganized vs. organized?
+Which is a better worker: someone who is organized vs. disorganized?

 While we tend to think of being disorganized as a negative, there are many roles where these employees will thrive.
 And if your workplace culture involves a lot of change and an ability to thrive in chaos, the disorganized person might be a better fit!

-On the other hand, there are also many roles where organization skills really are crucial — or where an organized person will be a lot happier.
-For example, an executive assistant’s tasks are all about organization, details, and follow-through.
+On the other hand, there are also many roles where organization skills really are crucial — or where someone who is organized will be a lot happier.
+For example, an executive assistant's tasks are all about organization, details, and follow-through.

 It also depends on what other personality traits the person has.
 Read our other personality trait descriptions for a more complete picture.